6 Differences Between Banks and Building Societies

 Banks and building societies have different structures.
 Banks are publicly traded on stock exchanges and have external shareholders.

-This means that management of the bank needs to act in the best interest of their shareholders, not necessarily the customers.
-Otherwise it would create an agency problem.
+This means that the management of the bank needs to act in the best interest of their shareholders, not necessarily the customers.
+Otherwise, it would create an agency problem.

 One of the major sources of profits for banks is the spread between the interest rates of deposits and loans.
 A focus on profits for their investors might result in worse rates for the bank customers.